saidaibrg/trebble-focus/README.md

 - Reset timer icon is not intuitive

 Tasks:
+Countdown:
+- Highlight the colors whenever the icon is presed (shading + opacity)
+- Update the icon for the rest
+- Postion to the center rather than lft
+- Change the coloring (?)
 Songsview
 - When the music is playing, the song tab is highlighted
 - Move the playlist icons from the bottom to the top left corner